Irene Buckner Graduate Scholarship

 The Department of Health and Human Performance offers a number of research and teaching fellowships to qualified graduate students.
 Scholarship funds are distributed in a manner designed to enhance our position among the upper echelon of research universities of the world.
 To that end, we use these funds to recruit and retain outstanding graduate students having the potential to further to the research agendas of our faculty.
-To aid in achieving the University’s Tier 1 aspirations, our highest priority is to fund PhD students continually throughout their programs (within the time limits set by the university).
-When possible, we will also support MS students; however, their support is more likely to be year-to-year than continuous.

 The Award Process

 The GRD Student Funding Subcommittee is responsible for making recommendations to the department Chair to ensure that all available funds are distributed to the eligible students most likely to succeed in their studies and enhance our position among the highest tier of research universities.
 As graduate student funding awards are generally offered for one-year periods, the Subcommittee follows a similar schedule during each year: